somia213/somia213/README.md

 I am Somia Amer, an iOS developer specializing in Swift and Objective-C.

-## About Me
+## About Me:

--💪 ITI graduate with expertise in iOS development
+- 💪 ITI graduate with expertise in iOS development
 - 📱 Skilled in Swift and Objective-C for iOS app development
 - 🛠️ Proficient in Xcode for app development and debugging
 - 🌐 Experienced in Alamofire for seamless networking